amazon-ion/ion-docs/rfcs/ion_templates.md

       name: "my_table",
       version: 1,
       max_id: 16, // Only 16 symbols will be imported from `my_table` v1
-      max_template_id: 32 // but 32 template definitions will be imported.
+      template_max_id: 32 // but 32 template definitions will be imported.
     }
   ]
 }